POLICY ON ANTI-TRUST ACTIVITIES

 Users Conference: This conference is traditionally held in conjunction with a Board of Directors meeting.
 Most of the speakers are either local users or ISSA members who are also local/regional or who would be attending the board of directors meeting.
 No exception to the general policy is envisioned for reimbursement of travel and lodging.
 Waiving of registration fees for speakers would be the prerogative of the general chairman.
 Directors and committee chairmen who attend the conference shall not pay registration fees but may be requested to reimburse the association for food and beverages served at the conference.

-Slurry Systems Workshop: Speakers shall not pay registration fees.
+Slurry Systems Workshop: Government and Educational Institution Speakers shall not pay registration fees.
 The Chairman of the Workshop Committee in coordination with the Treasurer and Executive Director is authorized to approve reasonable reimbursements for all or portions of travel and lodging expenses of non-member speakers who request reimbursement.

 POLICY FOR REIMBURSEMENT OF TRAVEL AND LODGING EXPENSES INCURRED BY DIRECTORS, COMMITTEE MEMBERS AND OTHER MEMBERS OF ISSA